Rickyc14/Apple-Amazon-Google-Analysis/README.md

 <img src="/data+plot/Jupyter_docs/absolute_value_stock.png " />
  </p>

 The method used to plot the <strong>left graph</strong> is very useful, but it's possible to go a bit further.
 Instead of dividing present/past values and subtracting it by one, recursively implementing this method each day is a much more accurate way to evaluate returns.
-It's worth noting that this process is mostly used like this: `log(v[t+1]) - log(v[t])`, which is a <strong>very congruent approximation</strong> of the exact value; v[t] being the stock's value at any given time <em>[ t ]</em>.
+It's worth noting that this process is mostly used like this: `log(v[t+1]) - log(v[t])`, which is a <strong>very congruent approximation</strong> of the exact value: v[t] being the stock's value at any given time <em>[ t ]</em>.
 This eliminates a lot possible confusions: it allows to create a model that <strong>fits the data</strong>, and not the other way around -- logarithmic properties are closely related to changes in percentage values. <br>
 > log approximation is accurate on its own, but it's better for small percentage changes <br>

 ```c